nickyhajal/world-domination-summit/_content/academies.md

 In the session you'll play, collaborate, tell stories, get some free cool stuff, work with strangers, and let go a bit, which is always a good thing.
 This is a great session to get help with something that you are currently working on, and have a ridiculously good time!

 		<h4>About Gary Hirsch</h4>
 		Gary Hirsch is a collaboration junkie and the co-founder of On Your Feet, a consultancy that uses improvisation and other interactive methods to help organizations generate new ideas, collaborate, engage audiences and walk their talk.
 After improv, Gary’s second love is art making, which is rooted in collaboration as well.
 Currently he is obsessed with making and launching thousands of small hand-painted domino robots into the world to see what will happen.
-Story telling, improvisation, and doodling are all inter-related for Gary, when he’s doing any of these there are never enough hours in the day.
+Storytelling, improvisation, and doodling are all inter-related for Gary.
+When he’s doing any of them, there are never enough hours in the day.
 	</div>
 </div>